-Why Does Air Conditioning Make Me Cough?
+Can Air Conditioning Make You Cough?
+Solved

 When you switch on your air conditioner, do you notice that you immediately begin coughing?
 Alternatively, does your air conditioner appear to exacerbate your chronic cough?
 Consultation with a medical professional is always recommended.
 In addition, we understand what may be wrong with your air conditioner and why it is impacting you.
 All you need to know is below.